phidatahq/aws-templates/phidata-agent-serverless-api-bedrock/README.md

 # Phidata Bedrock Agent Serverless API

-This is a basic example of how to use the Phidata Bedrock Agent with a serverless API.

-This template will deploy a serverless API that will allow you to interact with the Phidata Agent.
+- A basic serverless API for interacting with the Phidata Agent using AWS Bedrock
+- The conversation gets stored in a DynamoDB table
+- AWS Bedrock as the LLM Provider
+- AWS Lambda to run the Phidata Agent
+- AWS API Gateway to expose the API

 ## Prerequisites